txt/fss18/web/docs/index.md

 ## Why?

-<small class="sidenote">Why facticious way
+<small class="sidenote"> Facetiously, I'll say
-to sumamrize this subject is
+this subject
+asks:
 "If [deep learning](lectures/deeplearning) is the answer, what was the question?".
 </small>